jdossgollin/lab-guide/docs/admissions/gradadmissions.md

 When funding is available for M.S. and Ph.D students to do specific work, these positions will be advertised on the group’s ["Join"](https://dossgollin-lab.github.io/join-the-lab) page.
 When projects allow for a broader scope, or more general funding is available, that same page will note how many students the group is looking to take on.
-If you have external funding or a specific research idea, you should reach out (see below) even if there's not a position posted.
+*If you have external funding or a specific research idea, you should reach out (see below) even if there's not a position posted.*

 ## How to Apply

 In order to join the group as a graduate student, you must apply to the program of your choice in the [Department of Civil and Environmental Engineering](https://cee.rice.edu/academics/graduate-programs/phd-program).
 See [Rice graduate admission guidelines](https://graduate.rice.edu/admissions/how-to-apply).
-It is *your responsibility* to keep track of all required deadlines, materials, etc.
+It is **your responsibility** to keep track of all required deadlines, materials, etc!

 ### Before formally applying

 Applying to graduate school is a time-consuming and money-consuming process.
-You are strongly encouraged (though not required) to reach out before formally applying.
+You are strongly encouraged (though not required) to reach out before formally applying as this can help to give both of us a sense of whether it's worth the investment of your time to apply.

 1. Read relevant websites and [example papers](https://dossgollin-lab.github.io/publications/) to judge whether this is a good fit.
 Note the kind of quantitative  research we do, the approaches we use, and the problems we analyze.
 Feel free to explore websites of coauthors and close collaborators.
-1. Review the core values we adopt in the lab group and decide whether this is a good fit.
+1. Review the core values we adopt in the lab group (described int his document) and decide whether this is a good fit.
-1. If you are interested and see a good fit, send an email to James ([jdossgollin@rice.edu](mailto:jdossgollin@rice.edu)) and
+1. If you are still interested and see the potential for a good fit, send an email to James ([jdossgollin@rice.edu](mailto:jdossgollin@rice.edu)).
     1. DO: read the lab guide and lab website before you send an email.
+    1. DO: attach your current CV (as a .`pdf` file), a statement of your research interests or draft of your personal statement, and any relevant prior work you'd like me to look at.
     1. DO NOT: Ask a question that is answered in the FAQs below.
-    1. DO: attach your current CV (as a .`pdf` file), a statement of your research interests or draft of your personal statement, and any relevant prior work you'd like me to look at.
     1. DO: explain why you are reaching out to me specifically.
     1. DO: ask specific questions
     1. We'll iterate via email.
 If this is of joint interest, we move to the next step (video-chats)